Skip to main content

 To understand RBA, refer to these articles:

-Since account takeover and money laundering have been mentioned a few times now, the question of how one knows who is the leader of a fraud ring comes to mind.
+Since account takeover and money laundering have been mentioned a few times now, the next question is how to discover who the leader of a fraud ring is.
 The stats command in the Splunk platform can help you find out who conducts the most transactions to the most number of accounts in a time period.

 |stats sum(amount) AS amount count BY From_Account, To_Account